sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/node.md

 app.use(express.json()); // (7)!
 ```

-1. Import `AccessToken` from `livekit-server-sdk`
+1. Import `AccessToken` from `livekit-server-sdk`.
-2. The port where the application will be listening
+2. The port where the application will be listening.
-3. The API key of LiveKit Server
+3. The API key of LiveKit Server.
-4. The API secret of LiveKit Server
+4. The API secret of LiveKit Server.
-5. Initialize the Express application
+5. Initialize the Express application.
-6. Enable CORS support
+6. Enable CORS support.
-7. Enable JSON body parsing
+7. Enable JSON body parsing.

 The `index.js` file imports the required dependencies and loads the necessary environment variables: